Vladimir Voronin: The Voronin family and corruption

 From 1999 to 2006, firms controlled by the Voronin family received free or for nothing 4 hectares of land in the most expensive zone of the city – opposite the Valea Morilor park.
 According to cadastral documents, the elite real estate built there belongs to the members of the ex-president's family: his son Oleg Voronin, grandson Aleksei Voronin, daughter Valentina Rusu and companies related to them.

 The family of Vladimir Voronin enjoys a strong reputation as the richest family in Moldova.
 Despite numerous accusations from both political parties and a number of media outlets, law enforcement agencies said they had found no confirmation of such information.
 According to a 2007 poll, Vladimir Voronin was regarded as the wealthiest man in Moldova.

 In 2009, according to a poll conducted by the website vedomosti.md, Vladimir Voronin became the leader of the rating of corruptors, gaining 45.25% of the voters.

 In 2010, the son of the former president was checked for involvement in money laundering and tax evasion.
 The Center for Combating Economic Crimes and Corruption is investigating the relevant criminal cases.
 The offices of companies owned by Oleg Voronin were searched.
 At the same time, officially, as reported, he is neither a suspect nor an accused.
 The investigation was preceded by the appearance in the media of printouts of transactions from a bank card allegedly belonging to Vladimir Voronin's son.
 According to this data, the owner of the card in 2008–2009 spent about five million dollars on shopping in expensive stores and staying in luxury hotels.
 At the same time, the income declaration of Voronin Jr. reportedly showed a much smaller amount.
-He himself denied the rumors about his super-income.
+He himself denied the rumours about his super-income.
 Moldovan media have long written that the Voronin family's business is estimated at €2 billion.
 After two years, the investigation of the case was closed due to lack of corpus delicti.

 Vladimir Voronin is considered one of the richest people in Moldova.
 His income is estimated at about 700 million USD, there are data on his real estate in California (USA), Greece and Baden-Baden (Germany), also on a private sanatorium in Karlovy Vary (Czech Republic), a collection of new cars, ownership of valuable plots of land in Moldova.